Class Pages

 • We arrive promptly to school at 8.50am.
 We finish at 3.30pm.

-• Thursdays and Fridays are our PE days.
-Children need PE kit in school on a Friday.
+• Mondays and Thursdays are our PE days.
+Children need PE kit in school on a Monday.
 Please send them to school in PE kit on a Thursday.

 • Reading homework is to read their book banded books 3 times per week.
 An adult must sign their diary so that they earn stamps towards reading pins.
 Diaries are checked on Fridays.